-So having a sense of what a coach does, when is it time to hire one?
+So having a sense of what a coach for female entrepreneurs does, when is it time to hire one?
 The answer to this varies per person and depends on your goals and financial situation.

 In many cases, entrepreneurs may want to hire someone before they even get started.
 This helps people get started on the right foot, avoid wasting time, and hopefully shorten the runway to establishing a profitable business.

 However – short term profit, even with a coach – isn’t a guarantee.
 For this reason, some entrepreneurs wait to hire a coach until they start their business and have gotten their feet wet as far as how they want to make money.
 This approach often takes longer for entrepreneurs without previous business and marketing experience, but it’s one way to keep overhead costs lower while starting out.

 That said, it CAN become limiting if you decide not to invest in your business until it’s making money.
 It takes guidance, tools, persistence and accountability, and investing in your business even before it’s profitable is the best way to shorten your timeline to success.

 Below are some examples of when you might hire an entrepreneur business coach…

 Hiring a coach when you’re starting out can be a great way to speed up getting clarity.
 They mentor women-owned businesses with business, monetization, strategy and mindset; and also with the technical side of building a business.
 Startups have unique challenges, which is why it’s common to hire coaches at this phase for practical advice and an action plan.